-In this work, based on a sample of 28 outflow lobes, we find two configurations compatible with the observational CDF of the angle difference between the outflows orientation and the magnetic field orientation (see Sect.~\ref{ss:flotvsbf}):
+In this work, which is based on a sample of 28 outflow lobes, we find two configurations to be compatible with the observational CDF of the angle difference between the orientation of the outflows and the magnetic field orientation (see Sect.~\ref{ss:flotvsbf}).

-\emph{(i)} The outflows could be randomly oriented to the magnetic field lines, in line with the observations toward low-mass star-forming regions \citep{hullrev_19}.
-Assuming that the models for outflow launching are accurate, where gas from the accretion disk should be ejected along magnetic field lines, this finding would imply that most of our (high-mass) proto-stars form in an environment where the magnetic field is too weak to maintain a consistent orientation from the $\sim$2700\,au scales that we are probing, down to the 0.1-10\,au scales where outflows are launched \citep{louvet+18}.
-It would also imply that the orientation of the disks is not controlled by the magnetic field, but by another mechanism provoking angular momentum redistribution such as interactions in multiple systems, or randomization of the disk orientation by accretion during the early phases of protostellar evolution \citep{lee17}.
+The outflows could be randomly oriented to the magnetic field lines, which is in line with the observations toward low-mass star-forming regions \citep{hullrev_19}.
+Assuming that the models for outflow launching are accurate, where gas from the accretion disk should be ejected along magnetic field lines, a random orientation would imply that most of our (high-mass) protostars form in an environment where the magnetic field is too weak to maintain a consistent orientation from the $\sim$2700\,au scales that we are probing, down to the 0.1-10\,au scales where outflows are launched \citep{louvet+18}.
+It would also imply that the orientation of the disks is not controlled by the magnetic field, but by another mechanism provoking angular momentum redistribution, such as interactions in multiple systems or the randomization of the disk orientation by accretion during the early phases of protostellar evolution \citep{lee17}.